Updated: December 1, 2023

-The following sections describe different disability categories and best practices you can follow to reduce friction in your skill for those with different needs.
+A skill can reach many customers who might have temporary, permanent, and situational disabilities.
+This article provides best practices you can follow to reduce friction in your skill for customers with different needs.

 In this article: